Make 100% of Hughes a City Natural Area!

 The City of Fort Collins has funded and is currently conducting a feasibility study for yet another Bike Park in the City.
 It’s no coincidence that this study is occurring during the latest Civic Assembly outreach on Hughes, as the bike park lobby has made crystal clear.

-Fill out the comment card and tell the City that Hughes Open Space is the last place that a recreation-tourism destination BMX-like bike park should be built.
+Fill out the comment card and tell the City that Hughes Open Space is the last place that a 60-80 acre recreation-tourism destination BMX-like bike park should be built.
 Make YOUR voice heard.

 • Contact City Council or Speak at a Council Meeting

-Tell City Council that a recreation-tourism Bike Park and an Eco-tourism "Nature Campus" with enclosed animals, buildings and offices do NOT Belong at Hughes!
+Tell City Council that a recreation-tourism Bike Park and an Eco-tourism "Nature Campus" with animal enclosure exhibits, buildings and offices do NOT Belong at Hughes!

 Remind Council that this sort of high-intensity development of Hughes violates the legislative intent of the conservation focused citizen-driven ballot measure!
 And we think a judge will say so too!